 One way to make the process easier is by using Movebot, a data migration tool designed around simplicity and ease of use.
 Movebot has a number of features to make moving data straightforward, such as advanced logging and reporting, automatic doctype conversions, permission moving, the ability to do incremental migrations, and multiple options for delta migrations.
 It’s fast and easy to use, turning migrations from a complex job to a routine task.

-You can try Movebot with 250GB free and no credit card required by starting a free trial.
-Or to find out how to get unlimited data and advanced data insights at a flat monthly rate, take a look at Movebot’s MSP Partner Program.
+You can try Movebot with 50GB free and no credit card required by starting a free trial.
+Or if you're an MSP and regularly have migration projects, take a look at Movebot’s MSP Partner Program.

 Forget complex pricing based on users and licenses.
 Simply pay for the amount of data you move and nothing else.